environmentalinformatics-marburg/gimms/README.md

 parameters (if any), some *ex ante* information is possibly helpful to explain the function's proper use.

-##### 'missing' input - download entire collection
+##### 'missing' input = download entire collection
-Specifying no particular input is possibly the most straightforward way to perform data download.
-The function will automatically start to download the entire collection of files (currently Jul 1981 to Dec 2013) and store the data in `dsn`.
+Specifying no particular input is possibly the most straightforward way of data acquisition.
+The function will automatically start to download the entire collection of files (currently July 1981 to December 2013) and store the data in `dsn`.
 It is up to the user's judgement to set `overwrite = TRUE` which would tell R to overwrite previously downloaded data located in `dsn`.
-In most cases, however, such a behavior is not particularly desirable.
+In most cases, however, such a behavior is not particularly desirable, and instead setting `overwrite = FALSE` would simply tell R to skip the currently processed file.

 ```r